seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 Asses, fools, dolts! chaff and bran, chaff and bran!
 porridge after meat!
-I could live and die i’ the
+I could live and die i' the
 eyes of Troilus.
-Ne’er look, ne’er look: the eagles
+Ne'er look, ne'er look: the eagles
 are gone: crows and daws, crows and daws!
 I had
 rather be such a man as Troilus than Agamemnon and
 all Greece.